nobruinfo/retrogame/README.md

-As discussed in https://www.lemon64.com/forum/viewtopic.php?t=55650 and https://www.lemon64.com/forum/viewtopic.php?t=70692 a keyboard of a Commodore 64 home computer (and similar ones) consist of wired matrix allowing the use of 8 outputs and 8 inputs.
+As discussed in https://www.lemon64.com/forum/viewtopic.php?t=55650 and https://www.lemon64.com/forum/viewtopic.php?t=70692 a keyboard of a Commodore 64 home computer (and similar ones) consists of a wired matrix allowing the use of 8 outputs and 8 inputs.
 By adding two more inputs the matrix is extended from 80 to a hundred possible switches (keys, buttons and digital four-way-sticks) for the full keyboard and two Atari compatible joysticks.
 A second fire button would be possible, personally I'm not